 The Citizens’ Jury – Report of the Jury which includes further information about the jury for example how jurors were recruited has now been published and is available to download here.

 The recommendations of the jury (such as what the jury considers to be the most important public consultation findings) will be put to the governing bodies of the NHS in Gloucestershire to inform their decisions about changes to hospital services.

 How to access the jury proceedings

-In order to protect the identity and privacy of jury participants, it is not possible to watch the jury proceedings live.
-However, slides and videos of presentations by the expert witnesses, and audio recordings of plenary jury sessions are being made available through this webpage once the jury commences.
-The planned jury schedule outlining what happens each jury day is available here
+In order to protect the identity and privacy of jury participants, it was not possible to watch the jury proceedings live.
+However, slides and audio recordings of the presentations by the expert witnesses are available in the table below.
+The schedule outlining what happened each jury day is available here.

-The jury will hear presentations from witnesses on 19, 20, 21, 22 and 26 January – there are no presentations on other days.
-Slides from the day’s presentations become downloadable from the table below on the day of the presentation and before 1pm.
+The jury heard presentations from witnesses on 19, 20, 21, 22 and 26 January – there were no presentations on other days.
+Slides from the day’s presentations are downloadable from the table below and were available by 1pm on the day of the presentation.

 Day 1 – Tuesday 19 January 2021